Skip to content

 Does the signal 9 error kill AI coding agents like Claude Code on Termux?

 Yes, and this is where it bites hardest.
-Claude Code can be installed on Termux via npm with workarounds, but an agent session is a long-running, CPU-active process, which is precisely what the phantom killer targets.
+Claude Code can be installed on Termux via npm with workarounds — since v2.1.113 that takes a glibc workaround of its own — but an agent session is a long-running, CPU-active process, which is precisely what the phantom killer targets.
 Even with the fix applied, a long agent run on a backgrounded or battery-constrained phone is the most likely thing to be terminated.

 Does this error happen in a cloud Linux container?